Home

 #6: Appeals to investors and builds trust with stakeholders

-With double-entry accounting, you can generate reliable financial statements that accurately reflect their financial position, which helps investors see your financial viability and make informed decisions about investing in the company.
+With double-entry accounting, you can generate reliable financial statements that accurately reflect the business’s financial position, helping investors see your financial viability and make informed decisions about investing in the company.

 Plus, the accuracy and completeness of the financial records provided by double-entry accounting help build trust with stakeholders — like regulators, creditors, and customers.
-By maintaining accurate financial records and reporting them transparently, businesses can demonstrate their commitment to integrity and financial responsibility.
+Accurate and transparent financial reporting demonstrates a commitment to integrity and financial responsibility.

 Sync BILL with your accounting software

-BILL's seamless integration with most popular accounting software makes implementing your AP/AR data easier than ever.
-To make things like double-entry accounting that much easier, check out BILL's integration options today.
+BILL's seamless integration with most popular accounting software platforms makes implementing your accounts payable and accounts receivable data easier than ever.
+To make double-entry accounting that much easier, check out BILL's integration options today.

 BILL and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on, for tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.
 BILL assumes no responsibility for any inaccuracies or inconsistencies in the content.
 While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, BILL is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 All information in this site is provided “as is”, with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied.
 In no event shall BILL, its affiliates or parent company, or the directors, officers, agents or employees thereof, be liable to you or anyone else for any decision made or action taken in reliance on the information in this site or for any consequential, special or similar damages, even if advised of the possibility of such damages.
 Certain links in this site connect to other websites maintained by third parties over whom BILL has no control.
 BILL makes no representations as to the accuracy or any other aspect of information contained in other websites.